JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.txt

 * 'gallery_mode'                => ['true', 'false'] Galley mode.
 On thumbnail click, open images insted of post type single.
 Post without a thumbnail will be ignored.
 * 'archive_mode'                => ['true', 'false'] Automatically deal with archives.
 Only for posts.
 (Random, search, filters and taxonomies_terms will be disabled)
 * 'ajax_mode'                   => ['true', 'false'] Possibility to turn off AJAX loading.
 (Filters are off, no infinite or readmore pagination)
+* 'target_override'             => ['true', 'false'] Override target location.
+Use <!-- exopite-multifilter-external-link: link or image --> from content instead of the 'the_perlamink', on 'gallery_mode' this won't change image url.

 == Installation ==